 My musket went off with a deafening roar, its discharge filling my nostrils with the smell of rotten eggs.
 Blinded by the flash and choking on the wafting smoke, I braced my weapon on the chance I had missed or wounded the creature.
 But the attack never came.

 The smoke cleared and my eyes readjusted.
 The creature lay sprawled over the body it had fed on, a gaping hole in its mottled chest, black blood pooling around the wound.

 A shout echoed from the opposite end of the ship.
 Dillon.

 My response was interrupted by a heavy splash.
 I stared hard at the breach before stepping back, fear welling inside me.
 Two sinuous arms curled over the broken wood of the second breach, followed by a grotesque head.
 Its inky orbs quickly found me.
 Violent splashing continued behind it.
 How many were there?

 I ran.
 Light was scarce as I stumbled through the ship toward the stern.
-The chittering and gibbering receded, though in my imagination they were close behind, their fleshy arms reaching for my neck.
+The chittering and gibbering receded, though in my imagination they were close behind, the fleshy arms of their source reaching for my neck.

 Dillon waited at the opening, his face a mask of curiosity.
 I ignored him, stopped and spun about, musket leveled.

 “What is it, sir?”
 Dillon asked anxiously, peering into the dark beyond me.